Why Your E-commerce Conversion Rate Optimisation Isn't Hitting the Bottom Line

 What you can do about it

-If the objective of experimentation s to deliver commercial results, organisations must start by asking a different question – not “how can we encourage more users to convert” but “what is stopping users from converting”.
+If the objective of experimentation is to deliver commercial results, organisations must start by asking a different question; not “how can we encourage more users to convert” but “what is stopping users from converting”.

 This is a subtle but crucial nuance and goes to the heart of why many optimisation programmes deliver a lot of ‘wins’ but little commercial value.